Rapidly Growing Team

 Team is Diverse

-Respect and integrity are really at the core of how we hire, how we treat our customers, and how we engage with our greater communities.
-We believe in teams, not fiefdoms.
-Leaders, not tyrants.
-Something we commonly talk about is how “teams do it better.”
+Respect and integrity are really at the core of how we hire, how we work together as a team, how we treat our customers, and how we engage with our greater communities.
+We believe in teams, not fiefdoms; leaders, not tyrants.
+We believe that teams do it better, and the best teams are built on the diverse experiences and skills of a rich mix of people.
 We recognize that great individuals make even greater teams, and we celebrate the many backgrounds and stages of life we come from and belong to.
-You can meet our entire team here.

-Feature flagging is something that is critically important to every tech company, and many companies have been forced to develop their own tools to prevent major issues.
-We proudly serve customers like CircleCI, Atlassian, and Microsoft and know how valuable it is to have a safety net when releasing new products.
-Strategic and careful deployment is incredibly important for developers, and we love being able to empower development teams to collaborate more effectively, maintain stability, and deliver software faster.
+Feature management is critically important to every software company, and every company that is in the process of becoming a software company.
+We proudly serve customers like Square, Atlassian, Intuit, IBM and NBC (to name a few) and know how valuable it is to have a safety net when releasing new changes of all types.
+Rapid, easy, risk-free deployment is transformative for software teams.
+We love being able to empower development teams to collaborate more effectively, maintain stability, and deliver software faster.

-We serve hundreds of billions feature flags daily to companies big and small.
-Developers and operations teams use LaunchDarkly to eliminate risk from their software development cycles, and we (of course), use our own product to ship code with confidence.
+We serve trillions of feature flags daily for companies big and small.
+Developers and operations teams use LaunchDarkly to eliminate risk from their software development cycles, and we (of course) use our own product to uneventfully ship code many times a day.

 Engages with Community

-We are proud to be based in Oakland and be a part of the business community here.
+We are proud to be based in Oakland and be a part of the community here.

 The business landscape in Oakland is much smaller than it is in San Francisco and in the rest of Silicon Valley, and we like being a part of it.
-Oakland as a city is a community-driven and grassroots.
-We often go to First Fridays every month together as a company (as it’s right down the street from our office), do our best to participate in building up Oakland’s tech community.
+Oakland as a city is community-driven and grassroots.
+We embrace the diversity that exists in Oakland.
+We aim to leave our mark on the city through mentorship, creating jobs, and donations to local grassroots organizations.

 We host monthly Coffee and Code meetups for the Oakland chapter of Girl Develop It.
 We’re partnering with Code Nation for annual summer internship programs.
 Code Nation equips students in under-resourced schools with the fundamental coding skills and professional experiences that together create access to careers in technology.
 We highly recommend other companies to participate!

-One of the things we love about working at LaunchDarkly is that we are making life better for engineering teams around the globe.
-We have four engineering values:
+One of the things we love about working at LaunchDarkly is that we are making life better for software teams around the globe.
+Our “Product Delivery” Team is made up of engineers, product managers, and designers.
+We have four Product Delivery values:

 - Always Be Flagging – be exemplary users of Feature Management to ship faster with less risk.

-- Think Incrementally – we embrace the cumulative impact of small changes.
+- Think Incrementally – embrace the cumulative impact of small changes.

-- Simple, Correct, and Fast – to achieve big things efficiently, we design for simplicity first.
+- Simple, Correct, and Fast – to achieve big things efficiently, design for simplicity first.

-- Invest in the Team – we are generous with our time, because we succeed or fail as a team.
+- Invest in the Team – be generous with your time, because we succeed or fail as a team.

-In order to focus on high-value problems, we build and deploy on AWS and make extensive use of platform capabilities like AWS Lambda and AWS Kinesis.
-We write all of our core services in Go, which strikes a great balance between performance and ease of development.
+All of our core services are written in Go, which strikes a great balance between performance and ease of development.
 All of this gives our customers the ability to control their software in product and make critical changes in situations when milliseconds matter.
 We work every day to give engineering teams just like ours new super-powers.